SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 ![](media/17d961632beb5749b20c2c487feb448f.png)

-Fig: Project Architeture of basic web client
+Project Architeture of basic web client

 1.  **views** folder contains the modules and components that are used to build the basic web client